obrad1984/doi_checker_gui_4_vinar/README.md

 # DOI Checker GUI Project

-This project provides a graphical user interface (GUI) for checking the existence of Digital Object Identifiers (DOIs) in the VinaR database.
+This project provides a graphical user interface (GUI) for checking the existence of Digital Object Identifiers (DOIs) in the VinaR repository.
 Users can input a DOI and check its existence repeatedly until they decide to stop.

 ## Project Structure